gmelo138/workflow-automation/README.md

 - **Database Selection**: PostgreSQL was chosen for its robustness and support for complex queries, though MongoDB was also considered for its flexibility.
 - **Error Handling Strategy**: A retry mechanism with exponential backoff was implemented to handle transient errors gracefully, balancing complexity with reliability.

-Here’s an expanded version of the **Design Document** section, specifically focusing on how Redis, NestJS, and TypeORM contribute to the workflow automation system:
+Here’s an expanded version of the **Design Document** section, specifically focusing on how Redis, NestJS, TypeORM, and BullMQ contribute to the workflow automation system:

 ## Design Document